 "We just simply want to do right by our kids," the governor said.
 "We want to make sure that we have the proper number of personnel that can be both investigative and providing the appropriate accountability and supervision for vulnerable children in Indiana."

-Agency leaders have said that only one of its 19 regions is meeting the 2007 law requiring DCS family case managers to average no more than 12 initial assessments or 17 ongoing cases per worker.
+Agency leaders said that only one of its 19 regions has been meeting the 2007 law requiring DCS case managers to average no more than 12 initial assessments or 17 ongoing cases per worker.

 Pence's January budget proposal did not request money for additional case workers, with administration officials saying they first wanted the outside study on workloads completed because some responsibilities have been shifted from those staffers in recent years.